TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 ## Translating Menger into an Agent-Based Model

+[SHALL WE KEEP THIS PART?
+THE CONTENT IS BASICALLY COVERED IN THE DESIGN OF OUR MODEL]
 - Isolate the factors that can make a good become money.
 - Each "Menger factor" can be turned on or off.
 - To measure how much a good is approaching the status of money, we track how many times each good trades.